Reaper (TV series): Vessels

 As the souls that Sam is sent to apprehend have already died once (along with the fact that they have various paranormal abilities), an attempt to capture or even kill them by a mere mortal could prove almost impossible.
 The Devil provides Sam with vessels to help him do his work.
-The vessel is usually sent for Sam to open in a wooden box which varies in shape per episode, sometimes inappropriate for the vessel they hold (i.e. a large box contained a Zippo lighter vessel) and it's usually up to Sam to figure out how to use it to capture the escaped soul assigned for him to apprehend since the vessels don't usually come with an instruction manual.
+The vessel is usually sent for Sam to open in a wooden box which varies in shape per episode, sometimes inappropriate for the vessel they hold (e.g. a large box contained a Zippo lighter vessel) and it's usually up to Sam to figure out how to use it to capture the escaped soul assigned for him to apprehend since the vessels don't usually come with an instruction manual.
 All vessels are unique because each of them is intended to capture the escaped soul for whom they were created and intended to confine.
 The vessel could even be a seemingly living thing (e.g. a live dove).

 Vessels often have the appearance of seemingly ordinary day-to-day accessories, and can easily be mistaken for such.
 Most escaped souls shown in the series seem to be aware whenever a vessel is brought to their presence, especially if that particular vessel is the one intended for their capture, thus alerting them of potentially being sent back to Hell by the one wielding the vessel.

 Vessels don't always work for anyone, though several characters in the show other than Sam have used vessels to capture souls.
 A vessel will only work on the particular soul it is intended for, and has no effect on any other escaped souls.
 The only known exception is a Nerf gun created by a demon named Dennis (in "Greg, Schmeg").
 Although technically a vessel, the Nerf gun can send any person or object to Hell.

 In "The Good Soil", it is revealed that vessels can capture other objects besides souls (e.g. a corpse).